Summer Camp 2022

 See our summer camp Packing List.
 To emphasize a few items to bring:

-- Full uniform (shirt, pants, socks, neckerchief, neckerchief slide, hat, belt) - we will wear these daily
+- Full uniform (shirt with shoulder loops, pants, socks, neckerchief, neckerchief slide, belt) - we will wear these daily

 for evening meals and assemblies.